TaiAgno/MR-Mission3/README.md

 SELF-DISCLAIMER

-This is up and running solely thanks to stubborness.
+This is up and running solely thanks to stubbornness.

 ## Getting Started